 JHP wants to be a forum for discussion and circulation of information on the everyday culture of the Hellenistic period which to date is still a rather neglected field of study.
 To fill this academic void the editors strive for a speedy and non-bureaucratic publication and distribution of current research and recent discoveries combined with a high quality standard.
 The journal appears annually in print and as a free online downloadable PDF.

 The RCRF is an international learned society specialising in the field of Roman pottery.
 Its main aim is to establish contact between scholars of different countries and the field of interest is interpreted in its widest sense.
-The Society was founded in 1957 by the late Professor Howard Comfort of Haverford College, Pennsylvania, and now has over two hundred and fifty individual members in some twenty-five different countries.
+The Society was jointly founded in 1957 by Howard Comfort (1904-1993) and Elisabeth Ettlinger (1915-2012), and now has over two hundred and fifty individual members in some twenty-five different countries.
 Libraries and institutions may also become affiliated members, and there are currently nearly one hundred of these who receive our publications and notice of our activities.
 Congresses are held every two years, in different countries and at the invitation of members who offer to host them.
-(It is not, however, necessary to become a member of the RCRF in order to participate.)
-Papers are generally presented in English, French, German, Italian or Spanish.
+It is not, however, necessary to become a member of the RCRF in order to participate.
+Papers are generally presented in English, French, German, Italian and Spanish and may be published (subject to peer review) in the Acta.

 Ex Novo is a fully peer reviewed open access international journal that promotes interdisciplinary research focusing on the multiple relations between archaeology and society.
 It engages with contemporary perspectives on antiquity linking past and present, and encourages archaeology’s engagement with theoretical developments from other related disciplines such as history, anthropology, political sciences, philosophy, social sciences and colonial studies.
 Ex Novo encompasses prehistory to modern period, and by exploring interconnections between archaeological practice and the importance of the past in current society it encourages an exploration of current theoretical, political and heritage issues connected to the discipline.